-School districts and charter schools must maintain their instructional minutes as defined in Education Code Section 46207(a).
+School districts and charter schools must maintain their instructional minutes as defined in Education Code Section 46207.
 This schedule is required of all districts and charter schools, including basic aid districts.
+However, for fiscal year 2021, districts are only required to offer a minimum number of days based on Education Code Section 46200, chapter 2, part 26.
+This schedule reports the District's compliance with this Ed.
+Code Section.